 Joey has learned to really drive a baseball, and he’s fought through the fear of fielding a leather covered rock — he’s become a better athlete, more aware and in control of his own body.
 But more than all that, Joey’s become part of a community, and these are exactly the kind of people that I want my son around.
 So we kept playing ball this year, because it’s all Joey wanted to do.

 As a father, I worry when I’m not as close to my sons as I want to be, and I despise any rift between us.
 But I also have high expectations for their behavior.
-It’s how I was raised: here are the rules, follow the rules, here are the consequences for not following the rules.
+It’s how I was raised: here are the rules, follow the rules, here are the consequences for not following those rules.
 And Joey, for all his big-hearted happiness, breaks a lot of rules.
-Spending all these months together on a baseball team helped with that.
+Spending all these months together on a baseball team helped.
 Joey learned a different kind of self-control, and I’ve come to better understand my nine-year-old son.
-It helped me to see him with his peers in the dugout, to watch and understand who these little people really are.
+It helped me to see him in the dugout with his peers, to watch and understand who these little people really are.

 So we fished in the rain.
 And this time, as I knelt in the water behind my son, when I reached to the rod to help him learn the cast, he had no objections.
 I placed my hand on his own to teach him to feel the rod flex and then stop hard on the forward cast, and he trusted me more than he ever has.
 I thought of all the times I watched Joey’s coaches patiently teach him how to stand in the batter’s box, how to swing the barrel of the bat to the center of the baseball, or how to follow through on his delivery of a fastball from the pitcher’s mound.
 And I thought about one extra-long infield session that went until dusk, when after all the other kids left, Joey thanked me for working with him, for teaching him.